rishkwal/bitbrew/docs/roadmap.md

 - Develop snapshot and restore functionality for network states
 - Implement time manipulation features (fast-forward, pause)
 - Implement scalability solutions to span across multiple hosts
+- Adding detailed analytics and monitoring capabilities using tools like Prometheus and Grafana

 ## Milestones